 Tree size, microenvironment, and drought resistance

 Larger-diameter trees showed greater reductions in growth during drought, although there was no significant effect during 1977 or 1999 individually (Tables 1, 4).
+The only significant effect was in 1966, one of the driest years? and the year preceded by drought.
 The same held true for ln[H] in single-variable tests (Tables 1, 4).
 When combined with other predictor variables in the full models, ln[H] appeared, with negative coefficient, in all full models for the three droughts combined, in the 1966 model, and in one of the two 1999 models (Tables 1, 5).

 Crown position varied as expected with H (dominant > co-dominant > intermediate > suppressed), but with substantial variation (Fig. 2d).
 Crown position was a much poorer predictor of Rt than was H in the single-variable tests (Table 4), lending little overall support to the hypothesis that trees with more exposed crowns have lower Rt (Table 1).
 When considered alone, CP had a significant response only in the 1966 drought, during which trees with dominant CP had the lowest Rt.
 When H was included in the model, CP was a significant predictor in the 1999 drought, with lowest Rt for suppressed and then intermediate trees.
 Crown position was included in some of the full models (Table 5).
 In 1977, where H was not included in the full model, dominant trees had the lowest Rt, and suppressed the highest.
 In contrast, in full models including both H and CP (all droughts and 1999), the lowest Rt was in suppressed, followed by intermediate, trees.